WRansohoff/STEAMGal_Firmware_test/README.md

 The F303 would allow more complex applications, as it has hardware instructions for floating-point calculations and DSP functions.

 The L051 would be more optimized for low-power applications, have a more accurate realtime clock peripheral, and come with built-in EEPROM.

+# Board Design

+The board design is available under the 'board\_design\_v0' directory.
+It includes a circuit for 30-pin 128x64 SSD1306 monochrome OLED screens which seems to work, although I did crib that from the cheap 4-pin screen modules you can get off of ebay/aliexpress/etc for a few bucks.
+I've gotten several slightly different boards like that, and they all seem to use roughly the same design.
+Some of them omit the diode in the reset circuit, but since the screen has an onboard charge pump to generate a display bias voltage higher than 3.3V, I figure better safe than sorry.

+Here's the first version of the board as rendered by OshPark.
+It seems to work as expected, but the ribbon connection is just barely close enough to the cutout to fold the screen over; I'll be moving that a bit in the next revision, along with adding an EEPROM chip.

+(todo)